 To recap, if your whiskey is a reddish mahogany then it’s most likely either decades old, or it’s been aged in the South.

 Keep trying stuff.
-Keep using your Deductive Tasting Book.
-And stay tuned for more DWT Theory articles as we work progressively through the Deductive Tasting Chart.
+Keep using your Whiskey Tasting Book.
+And stay tuned for more Whiskey Tasting Theory articles as we work progressively through the Sequential Whiskey Tasting Chart.

 — Zac Smith